 What is the tank capacity of a reverse osmosis tank?

-How do I increase my tank capacity?
+How do I increase my RO tank capacity?

-How do I repressurize my reverse osmosis tank?
+How to repressurize a reverse osmosis tank

 If your reverse osmosis tank has lost its pressure, you can easily add pressure back to the tank with a bicycle pump.
-The air valve on an RO tank is called a Schroeder valve, and its the same valve you’ll find on your bicycle tire.
-Before repressurizing your RO tank, open the faucet and drain all of the water out of the tank.
+The air valve on an RO tank is called a Schroeder valve, the same valve you’ll find on your bicycle tire.
+Before repressurizing your RO tank, open the faucet and drain all the water out of the tank.
 If your tank has lost pressure entirely, unscrew the cap covering the valve and start pumping air into the tank using the bicycle pump until water starts coming out.
 Once the tank is drained, continue adding pressure until you reach around 7 psi.
 This is the standard recommended pre-charge for most reverse osmosis tanks.
 You can monitor this by using a pressure gauge.
 Be mindful not to overpressurize your tank.

 Why is my reverse osmosis tank losing pressure?

 Over time, air will seep out of the tank, causing the storage tank to lose its pressure charge and your water’s flow rate to decrease significantly.
 This is a normal occurrence and will happen to any tank over time.
 If you are no longer receiving water at the tap and you believe your tank has lost pressure, it’s always wise to do a quick troubleshooting test.
 Isolate the storage tank and run the reverse osmosis system to make sure it is still capable of producing water.
-Then, lift the tank up and test its weight.
+Next, lift the tank up and test its weight.
 If your tank is heavy and filled with water, and your RO system is still capable of filtering water in isolation from the tank, that typically means the tank has lost its air charge.

 Will adding more pressure to my reverse osmosis tank increase my water pressure?

-Learn more reverse osmosis troubleshooting tips.
+Learn more: Reverse osmosis troubleshooting tips

 When do I need to replace my reverse osmosis tank?